-Keep in mind I am not a veterinarian.
-I am sharing my own learning about the herb and also how I have used it myself with my own animals.
+Note: Keep in mind I am not a veterinarian.
+I am sharing my own learning about herbs for rabbits and also how I have used it myself with my own animals.

 Oregano is a great herb for any level of experience with herbs.
 It is easy to grow and has strong healing properties.
 Just make sure to check the growing section before you go plant this herb were you may not want it.

-Here are the most common uses for the herb.
+Here are the most common uses and medicinal properties of the herb.

 Oregano has high amounts of antibacterial properties which would be extremely helpful in emergencies.
 The herb can be given internally, dried, or fresh.
 I like to keep some fresh and dry what is left in the fall to have some through the winter.